 Kwame Alexander addresses a meeting of the American Library Association.

-Beginning in 2019, initial licensure candidates will need to pass the edTPA and the Praxis II for School Library Media per Tennessee Department of Education requirements.
+As of January, 2019, initial licensure candidates will need to pass the edTPA and the Praxis II for School Library Media per Tennessee Department of Education requirements.

 Candidates who hold a valid Tennessee Educators license are not required to complete the edTPA, unlike initial licensure students, who, as of January, 2019, will be required to complete the edTPA instead of the current Praxis PLT requirement.

 All individuals seeking school librarian certification will need to pass the the PRAXIS II Library Media Specialist (5311) Test with a minimum score of 146.The test code number is 5311.
 It is suggested the test be taken after completing MEDA 5710 and/or during the last semester.
 Students usually take this exam during the Practicum.

 This link provides information about the Praxis that you will take for your School Librarianship endorsement.